open-socialism/open-socialism-site/tldr-for-software-people.md

 ## Software people are in a great position to design a new system

-* We work at the forefront of team, project and culture development including developments such as Agile and the open source model.
+* We work at the forefront of team, project and (work) culture development including developments such as Agile and the open source model.
 * We understand technology and what kind of system through technology is possible.
 * We are great at being objective and not being caught up in the zealotry that is coupled with the classical systems of capitalism, communism etc.
 * We are great at thinking about greenfield approaches which is a large part of our work.